MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 unmark-busy
 -----------

-Decreases the busy count of *application*.
+Decreases the busy count of the application.
 When the busy count reaches zero, the new state will be propagated to other processes.
 This function must only be called to cancel the effect of a previous call to `g_application_mark_busy()`.

     method unmark-busy ( )